-If Auto Set RF Levels is on, the lowest value set for this parameter, among the analysis intervals within the acquisition, is also used by the Auto Set RF Levels algorithm to determine the lower limit of the dynamic range for this acquisition.
-This parameter is also used by the Auto Set RF Levels algorithm to determine the lower limit of the dynamic range (provided that Auto Set RF Levels is on).
+The lowest value set for this parameter, among the analysis intervals within the acquisition, is also used by the Auto Set RF Levels algorithm to determine the lower limit of the dynamic range for this acquisition.

-NOTE For model E6607C, Auto Set RF Levels is always on.
-For models E6607A and E6607B, it can be on or off.
+NOTE For E6640A, Auto Set RF Levels is always on.